 The Points: 1.
 The Invitation 2.
 Pride and Humility.
 3. The Father and the Son.
 4. Come unto Christ

 I will begin this introduction with this thought, how willing are we to make adjustments in our lives and in our relationship with God?

 Saint Francis of Assisi was a son of a successful merchant and had all the privileges that came with a successful family.
 As a young man he volunteered for military service and was sent into battle.
-The horror of war and the conditions that came with being a prisoner of war broke his health, but waken his soul.
+The horror of war and the conditions that came with being a prisoner of war broke his health, but waken his soul from its slumber.
 After being released from prison he returned home and found that the privileges of wealth and success no longer appealing.
 Instead, he was drawn to a simpler life of service and dedication to the Gospel of Christ.
 Francis heard the invitation of God and adjusted his vision.

 Saint Teresa of Calcutta was a teacher and principle of a school for daughters of the wealthy class in India.
 By all accounts, she had a very successful carrier as a nun and as an educator.
 In 1946 she took a trip and while on the train she heard God speak to her.
 Soon she was awakening to an invitation by God to serve the very poor of Calcutta and she changed her vocation to that of a missionary.
 Like Francis before her, Teresa adjusted her vision.

 Throughout our lives, sometimes we get so carried away with what we think is decent or proper that we are unable to see God working in our lives and in the lives of others.
 It is at these times that we need to walk away and reflect more upon the Gospels and less on our own convictions.
 We need to listen to what that voice deep within hearts, not our minds, is saying and adjust our vision accordingly.
 The Gospel lesson today is about self-reflection and making necessary adjustments to our vision of God.
 It is about looking honestly at out lives and taking a true inventory of ourselves.